 Another helpful agile tool is the Kanban Change Board.
 Change projects can be better managed with the Kanban Change Board by writing down each action on a piece of paper and then going through the entire process.
 In doing so, one is always on the lookout for available resources to implement change effectively and quickly.
 Regular stand-up meetings are used to track the progress of all ongoing change experiments.

 The improvement board as a third example of an agile working template enables validated learning.
 This means that all change actions are documented in advance and reflected upon with regard to their results.
 In this way, options can be developed and tested; change plans are reviewed and optimized step by step and with the help of rapid feedback.

-The implementation of a corporate learning and experimentation room is of course also possible in the context of virtual collaboration.
-Effective blended learning processes can be designed with various video conferencing tools or digital whiteboards.
+The implementation of an operational learning and experimentation room is of course also possible in the context of virtual collaboration.
+With various video conferencing tools or Digital whiteboards effective blended learning processes can be designed.

 For small and medium-sized enterprises and especially for agencies, it is becoming increasingly important to take advantage of the opportunities of digitization.
 Sustainable concepts and strategies are necessary for this.
 Agile Change Management, as a lean and participation-oriented approach, offers agencies an excellent opportunity to actively tackle the agile transformation.
 By implementing an operational learning and experimentation space, a fruitful change process can be launched that prepares companies for increasing digitalization.
 The consistent participation orientation of the learning process of this method offers a particular advantage.
 With the participation of all relevant groups, tailor-made solutions for the digital transformation can be found in every agency.
 Successfully implemented corporate learning and experimentation spaces hold the opportunity of innovative work concepts.